-In accordance with Article 12(5) of the Statute, the Council approved the following Guidelines for the selection, management and approval of ELI projects which replace the Project Guidelines adopted pursuant to Council Decision 2012/1bis.
+- (1) In accordance with Article 12(5) of the Statute, without prejudice to paragraph 2, the Council approved the following Guidelines for the selection, management and approval of ELI projects which replace the Project Guidelines adopted pursuant to Council Decision 2013/2. - (2) These Guidelines take effect on 26 September 2014 and apply to all projects approved on or after that date.
+Projects approved prior to that date remain subject to the Project Guidelines adopted pursuant to Council Decision 2013/2, subject to any agreement between the Project Reporters and the ELI.